 A Wednesday morning Said Communion service is normally held at 9:30am, followed by refreshments.
 This Service is not held during the month of August.
-A Celtic style service may be held on the last Sunday of the month at 5pm, with details in the Weekly News Sheet.

 This family activity takes place in the Carter Room usually on the first Saturday morning of the month from 10-12 noon.
 Details from Revd Fiona Tel: 020 8668 0063